 - Add milk slowly and stir continuously - to prevent lumps from forming.

 There are lots of cheeses that go well with pasta.
 Parmesan and pecorino are great for adding salty, nutty flavour.
 Mozzarella has a mild flavour and soft texture when melted making it perfect for a baked pasta topping.
-Ricotta and mascarpone are mild and creamy and perfect for adding richness to pasta sauces.
+Ricotta cheese and mascarpone are mild and creamy and perfect for adding richness to pasta sauces.

 Adding pasta water to cheese sauce is not always necessary, but it can be a helpful technique.
 When you add a small amount of pasta water to the sauce, it can help emulsify the cheese, butter and milk, resulting in a creamier and more cohesive sauce.